Polly-Geist/Polly-Geist/README.md

 # Polly-Geist
  hi
-I'm trying my best to understand C#.
+I'm trying my best to understand Rust and C#.

 This is difficult to juggle with my life.